 •· S uccess- The life bearing branches that reach for the future with the courage and conviction to stand for diversity, creativity, and a lifelong love for learning.

-Boasting a student population of fifteen hundred, Woodland's pupils have been served by six principals, Dr. Nettie Holt, Jimmy Gainey, Ken Prichard, Brian Newhall, Dr. Paul Sabin, Melissa Williams, and current principal Dr. Wes Dickey.
-Woodland's faculty and staff consists of 175 goal-oriented, professional educators, including original staff members Leslie Nix, Karen Russell, Kathi Shedd and Erik Zimmer.
+Boasting a student population of fifteen hundred, Woodland's pupils have been served by six principals, Dr. Nettie Holt, Jimmy Gainey, Ken Prichard, Brian Newhall, Paul Sabin, Melissa Williams, Wes Dickey and current principal Mr. David Stephenson.
+Woodland's faculty and staff consists of 175 goal-oriented, professional educators, including original staff members Karen Russell, Kathi Shedd and Erik Zimmer.
 Academically, Woodland High School's goal is to provide every single student with the highest quality educational programs.
 We feel every student needs a solid academic foundation of college-preparatory classes.
 We offer a wide array of opportunities for students to develop their concentration, or major, of elective courses while in high school.
 These opportunities include technical-career preparatory programs, performing and visual arts, as well as the option to specialize in a specific area of interest (science, for example).
 For students who want and/or need a higher challenge, we offer an Advanced Placement Course of Studies for students in grades 11 and 12, along with Pre-AP classes in grades 9 and 10 to get the underclassmen ready for the actual AP courses taken later in high school.

 Woodland 's athletic program is an integral part of school life.
 Included are a wide range of sports, and all students who are physically able are encouraged to participate in some form of activity.
 Competing in the Georgia High School Association's Region 5-AAAA, Woodland fields varsity teams in 10 sports for boys: cross country, football, basketball, swimming and diving, wrestling, baseball, golf, soccer, tennis, track and field.
 There are also 10 sports for girls: cheerleading, cross country, softball, volleyball, basketball, swimming and diving, golf, soccer, tennis, track and field.
 Woodland also competes at the junior varsity and freshmen level in many sports.
 Woodland's teams are perennially competitive and have won sub-region, region titles in a multitude of sports and state championships in wrestling and competition cheerleading.